Richard E. Spear

 Richard E. Spear (born 1940 in Michigan City, Indiana) is an American art historian and professor who specializes in Italian Baroque painting.
+In 1965 he married artist Athena Tacha.

 Education and academic career

 Spear was educated in art history at the University of Chicago (B.A., 1961) and Princeton University (Ph.D., 1965).
 His research and publications have focused on seventeenth-century European art, ranging from a two-volume catalogue raisonné on Domenichino (1581–1641) to studies based on iconographic, psychoanalytic, feminist, and economic methodologies.
 He taught at Oberlin College from 1965 until 2000, where he also directed the Allen Memorial Art Museum (1972–83).
 He was appointed distinguished visiting professor at George Washington University in 1983–84 and held the Harn Eminent Scholar Chair at the University of Florida, Gainesville, in 1997–98.
 Since 1998, he has been distinguished visiting and affiliated research professor at the University of Maryland, College Park.